NamelessMC/Nameless/CONTRIBUTING.md

 - We might deprecate methods, classes or constants within a minor release.
 - These will get tagged with `@deprecated` and will be announced.
 - When something is marked as deprecated, it will not be removed until at least the next major release.

+## Backporting

+* Security fixes and bug fixes should always be backported, if possible.
+* Enhancements should usually be backported.
+New features should rarely be backported.
+Changes involving language files should be avoided, Weblate only updates the development branch.
+* Changes should be as small as possible to reduce conflicts.
+* Squash when merging.
+This makes backporting easier.
+If you think your changes deserve multiple commits, consider splitting them into multiple pull requests.
+* Mark the pull request with the appropriate milestone. [@Derkades](https://github.com/Derkades) keeps an eye on merged PRs and cherry-pick changes to the appropriate release branch.